Yena Lee (Violine)

 At the age of 16 she was assistant coach for junior division at the Quiring Chamber Music Festival in Vancouver.
 Yena enthusiastically taught musicians from amateur to professionals of all ages.
 She was a teaching artist in the Music Initiative program and was a violin instructor for music minors and non-major undergraduate and graduate students at Yale University.
-Her passion in pedagogy led to lecturing the string instrument pedagogy for music education major students at the Boston University and teaching music theory, fundamental, and aural skill at the Rice University Shepherd School of Music.
+Her passion in pedagogy led to lecturing the string instrument pedagogy for music education major students at the Boston University and teaching chamber music, music fundamental at the Rice University Shepherd School of Music.
+Yena recently was appointed as an assistant director at the Casalmaggiore International Music Festival in Italy; in addition to faculty at the Musiktage am Rhein Festival in Germany.

-She participated in master classes of Lucia Hall, Nai-Yuan Hu, Ilya Kaler, Rony Rogoff, Dora Schwarzberg, and Arnold Steinhardt; chamber music with Artis Quartet, Borealis Quartet, Borromeo Quartet, Brentano Quartet, Danish Quartet, Dover Quartet, Emerson Quartet, Gryphon Trio, Hagen Quartet, Jupiter Quartet, Miami Quartet, Miro Quartet, Muir Quartet, Takacs Quartet, and Tokyo Quartet.
+She participated in master classes of Nai-Yuan Hu, Frank Huang, Ilya Kaler, Ida Kavafian, Elmar Oliveira, Rony Rogoff, and Arnold Steinhardt; chamber music with Artis Quartet, Borealis Quartet, Borromeo Quartet, Brentano Quartet, Danish Quartet, Dover Quartet, Emerson Quartet, Gryphon Trio, Hagen Quartet, Jupiter Quartet, Miami Quartet, Miro Quartet, Muir Quartet, Takacs Quartet, and Tokyo Quartet.
 Yena also has participated in orchestral projects with John Adams, Juilius Berger, James Conlon, Valery Gergiev, Ken-David Masur, Peter Oundjian, Kryzstof Penderecki, Larry Rachleff, Jose Serebrier, and Bramwell Tovey.
-She has been invited as guest artist for the Casalmaggiore International Music Festival, Eckelhauser Musikfestival, Norfolk Festival in UK, and many others.
+She has been invited as guest artist for the Casalmaggiore International Music Festival, Eckelhauser Musikfestival, Norfolk Festival in UK, Rheingau Musik Festival, and many others.

 Yena’s mentors include Taras Gabora, Lawrie Hill, Hyo Kang, Anne Shih, and Peter Zazofsky.
-She completed Diplom-Orchestermusik and Konzertexamen as a youngest candidate with highest distinction at the Hochschule fur Musik in Mainz, Germany.
+She completed Diplom-Orchestermusik and Konzertexamen as a youngest candidate with highest distinction at the Hochschule für Musik in Mainz, Germany.
 She achieved Master of Music and Master of Musical Arts at the Yale School of Music with full scholarship supported by Emma Phippa and William White Scholarship fund.
-She is currently a Doctoral Musical Arts fellow at the Rice Shepherd School of Music under Prof. Cho-liang Lin.
-Yena uses violin by Nicolaus Gagliano fecit Alexandri made in 1769 and bow by Fr.Simon.
+She is currently a Doctoral Musical Arts fellow at the Rice Shepherd School of Music under guidance of Prof. Cho-liang Lin.
+She acknowledges the support of the British Columbia Arts Council and Canada Council for Arts.